 His view is that satellite technology mixed with artificial intelligence (AI) can help.

 Read on to consider the top three takeaways from the podcast hosted by Scott MacKenzie.
 Or listen now.

 Takeaway 1: Outdated cycle programs and climate conditions hamper vegetation management.

-Some areas in the U.S. can attribute up to 80% of outages to vegetation.
+Some areas can attribute up to 80% of outages to vegetation.

 The time-consuming and labor-intensive process of managing vegetation is held back by technologies and outdated practices.
 Plus, the numbers of billion-dollar disasters are increasing — either driven by storms or wildfires and linked back to climate change.